Samarium: Physical properties

 Samarium and its sesquioxide are paramagnetic at room temperature.
 Their corresponding effective magnetic moments, below 2 bohr magnetons, are the third-lowest among lanthanides (and their oxides) after lanthanum and lutetium.
 The metal transforms to an antiferromagnetic state upon cooling to 14.8 K. Individual samarium atoms can be isolated by encapsulating them into fullerene molecules.
-They can also be doped (intentional adding of samarium atoms) between the C60 molecules in the fullerene solid, rendering it superconductive at temperatures below 8 K. Samarium doping of iron-based superconductors – a class of high-temperature superconductor – allows enhancing their transition temperature to 56 K, which is the highest value achieved so far in this series.
+They can also be intercalated into the interstices of the bulk C60 to form a solid solution of nominal composition Sm3C60, which is superconductive at a temperature of 8 K. Samarium doping of iron-based superconductors – a class of high-temperature superconductor – increases their transition to normal conductivity temperature up to 56 K, the highest value achieved so far in this series.

 Chemical properties

-Freshly prepared samarium has a silvery luster.
-In air, it slowly oxidizes at room temperature and spontaneously ignites at 150 C. Even when stored under mineral oil, samarium gradually oxidizes and develops a grayish-yellow powder of the oxide-hydroxide mixture at the surface.
+In air, samarium slowly oxidizes at room temperature and spontaneously ignites at 150 C. Even when stored under mineral oil, samarium gradually oxidizes and develops a grayish-yellow powder of the oxide-hydroxide mixture at the surface.
 The metallic appearance of a sample can be preserved by sealing it under an inert gas such as argon.

-Samarium is quite electropositive and reacts slowly with cold water and quite quickly with hot water to form samarium hydroxide:
+Samarium is quite electropositive and reacts slowly with cold water and rapidly with hot water to form samarium hydroxide:

 Samarium dissolves readily in dilute sulfuric acid to form solutions containing the yellow to pale green Sm(III) ions, which exist as [Sm(OH2)9](3+)| complexes: